 Outcomes Speak Louder Than Anything Else

-People either invite events upon them, allowing them to shape their lives directly, or fail to push them away when it matters most.
+People either invite events upon them, allowing them to shape their lives directly, or fail to push them away when it matters most

-Love it or hate it, this holds true for the North Koreans too, who, despite their tragic plight — or precisely because of it — need to be identified as a monumental failure.
-As a people and a nation, they somehow ended up trapped inside a monstrous utopia, ruled by omnipotent politicians and generals, who reign supreme by pulling strings, controlling the mass media and generating national football teams that beat the crap out of their opponents without ever meeting them.
+Love it or hate it, this holds true for the North Koreans too, who, despite their tragic plight — or precisely because of it — have to be identified as a monumental failure.
+As a people and a nation, they somehow ended up trapped inside a monstrous utopia, ruled by omnipotent politicians and generals who reign supreme by pulling strings, controlling the mass media and generating national football teams that beat the crap out of their opponents without ever meeting them.

 Do you think there’s people out there, watching us, monitoring us, all the while discussing between themselves how our world is a blatant fabrication, a complex simulacrum…